Nero: Early reign

 Jürgen Malitz writes that ancient sources do not provide any clear evidence to evaluate the extent of Nero's personal involvement in politics during the first years of his reign.
-He describes the policies that are explicitly attributed to Nero as "well-meant but incompetent notions" like Nero's failed initiative to abolish all taxes in 58AD.
+He describes the policies that are explicitly attributed to Nero as "well-meant but incompetent notions" like Nero's failed initiative to abolish all taxes in AD 58.
 Scholars generally credit Nero's advisors Burrus and Seneca with the administrative successes of these years.
 Malitz writes that in later years, Nero panicked when he had to make decisions on his own during times of crisis.

 Nevertheless, his early administration ruled to great acclaim.
 A generation later those years were seen in retrospect as an exemplar of good and moderate government and described as Quinquennium Neronis by Trajan.
 Especially well received were fiscal reforms which among others put tax collectors under more strict control by establishing local offices to supervise their activities.
-After the affair of Lucius Pedanius Secundus who was murdered by a desperate slave, Nero allowed slaves to file complaints about their treatment to the authorities.
+After the affair of Lucius Pedanius Secundus, who was murdered by a desperate slave, Nero allowed slaves to file complaints about their treatment to the authorities.

 Residences

 Outside of Rome, Nero had several villas or palaces built, the ruins of which can still be seen today.
 These included the Villa of Nero at Antium, his place of birth, where he razed the villa on the site to rebuild it on a more massive and imperial scale and including a theatre.
 At Subiaco, Lazio, near Rome he had 3 artificial lakes built, with waterfalls, bridges and walkways for the luxurious villa.
-He stayed at the Villa of Nero at Olympia, Greece, during his participation at the Olympic Games of 67 AD.
+He stayed at the Villa of Nero at Olympia, Greece, during his participation at the Olympic Games of AD 67.

 Matricide

-The Oxford Encyclopedia of Ancient Greece and Rome cautiously notes that Nero's reasons for killing his mother in 59AD are "not fully understood".
+According to Suetonius, Nero had his former freedman Anicetus arrange a shipwreck, which Agrippina managed to survive.
+She then swam ashore and was executed by Anicetus, who reported her death as a suicide.
+The Oxford Encyclopedia of Ancient Greece and Rome cautiously notes that Nero's reasons for killing his mother in AD 59 are "not fully understood".
 According to Tacitus, the source of conflict between Nero and his mother was Nero's affair with Poppaea Sabina.
 In Histories Tacitus writes that the affair began while Poppaea was still married to Rufrius Crispinus, but in his later work Annals Tacitus says Poppaea was married to Otho when the affair began.
 In Annals Tacitus writes that Agrippina opposed Nero's affair with Poppaea because of her affection for his wife Octavia.
-Anthony Barrett writes that Tacitus' account in Annals "suggests that Poppaea's challenge drove [Nero] over the brink".
-A number of modern historians have noted that Agrippina's death would not have offered much advantage for Poppaea, as Nero did not marry Poppaea until 62AD.
+Anthony A. Barrett writes that Tacitus' account in Annals "suggests that Poppaea's challenge drove [Nero] over the brink".
+A number of modern historians have noted that Agrippina's death would not have offered much advantage for Poppaea, as Nero did not marry Poppaea until AD 62.
 Barrett writes that Poppaea seems to serve as a "literary device, utilized [by Tacitus] because [he] could see no plausible explanation for Nero's conduct and also incidentally [served] to show that Nero, like Claudius, had fallen under the malign influence of a woman."
-According to Suetonius, Nero had his former freedman Anicetus arrange a shipwreck; Agrippina survived the wreck, swam ashore and was executed by Anicetus, who reported her death as a suicide.